Dieser Beitrag ist auch verfügbar auf: Deutsch

 How to use lupin milk?

-In addition to almond milk and coconut milk, the lupin milk is an ideal plant-based milk alternative.
+In addition to the almond milk and oat milk, the lupin milk is an ideal plant-based milk alternative.
 It tastes delicious in muesli and coffee.

 You can also replace cow’s milk in baking recipes with lupin milk.
 For example, try the sweet sorrel piroshki, the Plushki or the vegan applesauce cake with it.